 With the growing threat ransomware attacks pose to Kubernetes as well as to IT networks in general, Kasten’s latest K10 v4.0 release for Kubernetes storage was largely designed with this threat in mind.
 The platform offers a design feature — among other new functionalities for storage and replication — that allows for data and applications to be restored when the unthinkable happens.
 When organizations’ users and DevOps teams are locked out of their data and applications running on Kubernetes in the event of a ransomware attack, K10 v4.0 offers, through pre-set policy, access restrictions that allow users to restore data protected from ransomware encryption.

-Growing legions of malware attackers and security postures “aren’t as well baked as we all would like them to be — which we are seeing across the board today,” Niraj Tolia, general manager and president of Kasten by Veeam, said during a recent presentation.
+Amid growing legions of malware attackers, security postures “aren’t as well baked as we all would like them to be — which we are seeing across the board today,” Niraj Tolia, general manager and president of Kasten by Veeam, said during a recent presentation.
 “The flip side of that problem is that Kubernetes recovery is complex in this environment.
 We see more Kubernetes deployments at the edge and we see a much larger footprint, so we need systems that can protect people’s applications and data to fit in extremely small factors to move at a rapid pace that our applications move at.”

 Gaurav Rishi, vice president of product at Kasten by Veeam, said the K10 v4.0 release, in addition to new ransomware protection, is the latest development in Kasten’s mission to offer DevOps teams multicluster view management and storage capabilities for Kubernetes clusters “and to operate Kubernetes applications at scale, as well as protect them,” while supporting multenancy and other security- and policy-management functionalities.
 “With K10 v4.0, you see some of these same themes show up, but in different lights,” Rishi said.
 “And so, security — which I think is one of the biggest issues that we see today — is why we are introducing the first Kubernetes native ransomware-protection solution.”